Kink-Collective Event Community Conduct Policy

 Recklessness: a person is considered to have acted recklessly when they acted in conscious and unreasonable disregard of a known risk.
 A person is reckless when they are aware that their actions have a substantial risk of causing harm, and such risk is unreasonable under the circumstances.

-Minor complaints – Complaints that do not involve issues of public concern, are not physically threatening in any way, and could reasonably be resolved with direct communication.
+Minor complaints – Complaints that do not involve issues of public concern, are not physically threatening in any way, and could reasonably be resolved with direct communication are considered minor complaints.
 Culpability must be at least negligent.
 Example of Minor offenses:

 - Problem with an opinion.